-2. Another possibility is that you configure your backup clients to backup data to two or more remote servers.
-In this way, synchronization between the vaults can occur in the event that one of the vaults looses data.
-(Please contact our technical support group for information on how to configure this for all your installations; to configure this on a per client basis open the corresponding client using the -host option).
+2. Another possibility is that you configure your backup clients to backup data to two or more remote servers. [steps for adding multiple offsite vaults] In this way, synchronization between the vaults can occur in the event that one of the vaults loses data.
+(Please contact our technical support group for information on how to configure this for all your installations; to configure this on a per client basis open the corresponding client using the /host option).

 All of these strategies involve at least two copies of all your client's backups existing somewhere.
 That is the only way you can recover their data if you lose some or all of it in a single backup vault.

 The client software will automatically synchronize between backup vaults at the end of each backup (or one can run a synchronization from the client using a button on the Backup->Settings tab or via the -sync (or -synclocal) command line flags to the client side backup engine.
 An additional synchronization option is available on the Backup->Settings tab of client (labeled "Rigorous sync") or via the INI setting rigoroussync; this option if selected will slow down the synchronization process, particularly if there are hundreds of thousands or millions of blocks, but will look in each storage vault for the presence of each block and try and recover missing blocks from a different storage vault for that client (which is only possible if there are multiple vaults).